ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Method

-In practice, we also find that feeding the reliable tokens $z_t$ into our decoder $D_\theta$ as the additional information benefits both recognition and generation tasks.
-We suspect predicting VQ tokens only from images with considerable noise is difficult when the mask ratio is relatively large.
+In practice, we also find that feeding the reliable tokens $z_t$ into our decoder $D$ as additional information benefits both recognition and generation tasks, as predicting VQ tokens only from images with considerable noise is difficult when the mask ratio is relatively high.

 \textbf{Apply to Image Generation.~} For image generation, we follow the denoising process mentioned in Sec.~\ref{subsec:denoising_process} and Fig.~\ref{fig:inference}~(a).
 Starting from an empty sequence, our model predicts $z_T$ and $\bar{z}_T$ from pure \verb|<MASK>| token embeddings.
-At each step, the VQ decoder generate $x_{t+1}$ from tokens of current step $z_{t+1}$ and $\bar{z}_{t+1}$.
+At each step, the VQ decoder generates $x_{t+1}$ from tokens of current step $z_{t+1}$ and $\bar{z}_{t+1}$.
 Then, the pixels $x_{t+1}$ are fed into our encoder-decoder network to predict $z_t$ and $\bar{z}_t$ of the next step. $x_0$ is the final generated noisy-free image.

-\textbf{Apply to Image Recognition.~} After pre-training, our model can be applied to various recognition tasks, as shown in Fig.~\ref{fig:inference}~(b).
-For recognition tasks, the encoder takes raw pixels as input.
-The encoded representations can be forwarded to different task-specific heads.
-After fine-tuning on corresponding datasets, our model delivers strong performances on a wide range of tasks (see Sec.~\ref{subsec:main_results}).
+\textbf{Apply to Image Recognition.~} As shown in Fig.~\ref{fig:inference}~(b), \name~can be applied to various recognition tasks after pre-training as well.
+The encoder takes raw pixels as inputs directly, while the output representations are then forwarded to different task-specific heads.
+Sec.~\ref{subsec:main_results} shows that \name~delivers strong performances after fine-tuning on corresponding datasets.